kristian/zbtk/README.md

 const capSession = await openCap('device-id', {
   bufferSize: 10 * 1024 * 1024, // in bytes, defaults to 10 MB
-  emit: ['attribute'], // defaults to "attribute", one, multiple of: "raw_packet", "packet", "attribute"
+  emit: ['attribute'], // defaults to "attribute", one, multiple of: "data", "packet", "attribute"
   out: {
-    log: ['packet', 'warn', 'error'], // defaults to ['warn', 'error'], true to emit what in the emit array + warn and error, or array / string similar to emit
+    log: ['packet'], // defaults to ['info'], true to emit what in the emit array + info logging, or array / string similar to emit options
     mqtt: { // defaults to null
       url: 'mqtt://localhost:1883', // see https://www.npmjs.com/package/mqtt#connect url
       options: { // see https://www.npmjs.com/package/mqtt#connect options